Firstyear/prd-blog/2016/07/05/the_ldap_guide_part_2_searching.rst

     ldapsearch -H ldap://exampleldap.blackhats.net.au -x -s sub -b 'ou=Groups,dc=example,dc=com' '(objectClass=*)' ldapsearch -H ldap://exampleldap.blackhats.net.au -x -s sub -b 'ou=Groups,dc=example,dc=com'

-If we were to want to retrieve *only* the HR Managers group, but we didn't know it's RDN / DN, we could use this in our filter.
+If we were to want to retrieve *only* the HR Managers group, but we didn't know it's RDN / DN.
+Because we know it has the attribute "cn=HR Managers", we can construct a filter that will retrieve "any object where cn exactly matches the value HR Managers.

 ::